Groucho Marx: Other work

 Marx developed friendships with rock star Alice Cooper—the two were photographed together for Rolling Stone magazine—and television host Dick Cavett, becoming a frequent guest on Cavett's late-night talk show, even appearing in a one-man, 90-minute interview.
-He befriended Elton John when the British singer was staying in California in 1972, insisting on calling him "John Elton".
-According to writer Philip Norman, when Marx jokingly pointed his index fingers as if holding a pair of six-shooters, Elton John put up his hands and said, "Don't shoot me, I'm only the piano player," thereby naming the album he had just completed.
-A film poster for the Marx Bros. movie Go West is visible on the album cover photograph as an homage to Marx.
+When Elton John was visiting California in 1972, he and Marx became friendly.
+Marx insisted on calling him "John Elton".
+According to writer Philip Norman, when Elton John was playing the piano at Marx's home, Marx jokingly pointed his index fingers as if holding a pair of six-shooters; John put up his hands and said, "Don't shoot me, I'm only the piano player," thereby giving him the title of the album he had just completed.
+A film poster for the Marx Bros. film Go West is visible on the album cover photograph as an homage to Marx.
 Elton John accompanied Marx to a performance of Jesus Christ Superstar.
 As the lights went down, Marx called out, "Does it have a happy ending?"
 And during the Crucifixion scene, he declared, "This is sure to offend the Jews."

 Marx's previous work regained popularity; new books of transcribed conversations were published by Richard J. Anobile and Charlotte Chandler.
-In a BBC interview in 1975, Marx called his greatest achievement having a book selected for cultural preservation in the Library of Congress.
+In a BBC interview in 1975, Marx called his most significant achievement having a book selected for cultural preservation in the Library of Congress.
 In a Cavett interview in 1971, Marx said being published in The New Yorker under his own name, Julius Henry Marx, meant more than all the plays he appeared in.
-As a man who never had formal schooling, to have his writings declared culturally important was a point of great satisfaction.
+For a man who had little formal education, to have his writings declared culturally important was a point of great satisfaction.

-As he passed his 81st birthday in 1971, Marx became increasingly frail, physically and mentally, as a result of a succession of minor strokes and other health issues.
-In 1972, largely at the behest of his companion Erin Fleming, Marx staged a live one-man show at Carnegie Hall that was later released as a double album, An Evening with Groucho, on A&M Records.
+As he passed his 81st birthday in October 1971, Marx became increasingly frail, physically and mentally, as a result of a succession of minor strokes and other health issues.
+In 1972, largely at the behest of his companion Erin Fleming, Marx appeared in a live one-man show at Carnegie Hall that was later released as a double album, An Evening with Groucho, on A&M Records.
 He also made an appearance in 1973 on a short-lived variety show hosted by Bill Cosby.
-Fleming's influence on Marx was controversial.
-Some close to Marx believed that she did much to revive his popularity, and the relationship with a younger woman boosted his ego and vitality.
-Others described her as a Svengali, exploiting an increasingly senile Marx in pursuit of her own stardom.
-Marx's children, particularly Arthur, felt strongly that Fleming was pushing their weak father beyond his physical and mental limits.
+Fleming's influence on Marx was a matter of controversy.
+Some close to Marx believed that she played a significant role in reviving his popularity, and the relationship with a younger woman likely boosted his ego and vitality.
+Others described her as a Svengali, exploiting an increasingly frail Marx in pursuit of her own acting career.
+Marx's children, particularly his son Arthur, felt strongly that Fleming was pushing their ailing father beyond his physical and mental limits.
 Writer Mark Evanier concurred.